sajeeth1009/video_analyzer/README.md

 Ensure that the docker service is running before running the above command.
 On windows systems you can use the docker quickstart terminal to determine the IP of the docker daemon.

-You can open the environment file to update the field `BACKEND_HOST` to the correct IP.
+You can open the environment file to update the field `BACKEND_HOST` to the IP address determines above.
 Additionally also set up the port of the backend tier for the video annotation tool by specifying it in the field `BACKEND_PORT`.
 By default this remains at 3000.
+Leave this as is, unless the backend has been forced to run on a different port.
 ```bash
 $ cd video_analyzer
 $ nano .env